turingschool/mod-0-curriculum/session1/orientation.md

 ### Communication

 Make sure that you've added the **[Mod 0 Calendar](https://calendar.google.com/calendar?cid=Y2FzaW1pcmNyZWF0aXZlLmNvbV8xMnA0NjkzaG1lcjFvcmNlcHA3NHZnNzdwZ0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t)** to your own calendar.
-This is where you will find all mod 0 related events, including sessions, mod 1 pre-work study sessions, and other community wide events.
+This is where you will find all Mod 0 related events, including sessions, mod 1 pre-work study sessions, and other community wide events.

 We will also remind you when these events are via **[slack](https://turingschool.slack.com/)**, which is the **primary mode of communication** we use at Turing.
 Make sure that you're checking it once a day so that you can stay up to date.
 It's also a great place to ask questions if you are running into issues, as people are likely experiencing the same issue that you are.